oracle-livelabs/database/mds-intro/introduction/introduction.md

 In this lab, you will be guided through the following steps:

 * Set the correct user "policies" and create an isolated VCN.
-* Create a MySQL Database System.
+* Create a MySQL HeatWave Database Service.
 * Configure a client Linux virtual machine.
-* Connect to and use MySQL.
+* Connect to and use MySQL HeatWave Database Service.
 * Clean up used resources.

 ## Prerequisites